• Skip to primary navigation

 • FAQ

-• What can I make with the leftover ingredients?
+• What to do with leftover ingredients

-This pumpkin cake recipe doesn't require many ingredients or any special/complicated instructions.
+This pumpkin bundt cake recipe doesn't require many ingredients or any special/complicated instructions.
 The worst thing that could happen is that it breaks when you remove it from the pan, which happened to me.

 If your cake breaks, just top it with the cream cheese whipped cream and all is well in the world.
 This recipe is also easy to cut in half and cook in either muffin tins or in a loaf pan.